 American Bulldogs are moderate shedders, and their shedding patterns often follow the changing seasons.
 During the spring and fall, you may notice an increase in shedding as their coat adjusts to the temperature changes.
 While they have a short, smooth coat that doesn’t require excessive grooming, shedding can still be noticeable, particularly during peak shedding seasons.

 The amount of shedding may vary from one bulldog to another due to factors such as genetics, diet, and overall health.
-For example, a bulldog with a poor diet or an underlying health issue may experience heavier shedding compared to a healthy bulldog with a balanced diet.
+For example, a bulldog with a poor diet or an underlying health issue may experience heavier shedding than a healthy bulldog with a balanced diet.
 Similarly, genetics play a significant role in determining the shedding patterns of American Bulldogs.
 Some may naturally shed more than others based on their genetic makeup.

 For instance, when a family moves to a new house, it’s common for pets, including American Bulldogs, to experience stress-related shedding.
 The anxiety and unfamiliar surroundings can disrupt their normal shedding cycle, causing them to shed more than usual.
 This serves as a reminder that the well-being of our pets is closely linked to their shedding patterns.